civicrm/civicrm-user-guide/docs/common-workflows/importing-data-into-civicrm.md

     field to be "orange" for a contact that currently has Colors set to "blue", the result will be that Colors is set to orange, not orange and blue.
+-   To import multiple values into a multiple choice field use the "|" (pipe) character as a separator.
 -   Make sure your data source uses an accepted date format and that you select the same date format on the Choose Data Source screen of the import wizard.